-Howard is a Chinese Checkers enthusiast who wants to help others appreciate some of the finer points of this classic game.
+Howard is a Checkers enthusiast who wants to help others appreciate some of the finer points of this classic game.

 If you've found this page, you might suspect that checkers isn't the simplistic kid's game it's often thought to be.
 It's true that checkers is simpler than chess, and that's probably where the misconception comes from.

 If you have any checkers playing experience, no doubt you've noticed that certain moves are much better than others.
 This makes sense when we realize that checkers is entirely a skill game.
 There are no random elements.
 You control every move you make.
 While checkers isn't a complicated game to learn, it contains a lot of complexity.